verbb/hyper/docs/guides/migrations-upgrades/entrification-category-entry.md

 Craft’s `entrify/categories` keeps the **same element ID** (`entries.id = categories.id`), so Hyper only flips the link type/handle — no ID mapping file.

+Custom link field values are retained.
+If the Entry link layout does not contain a field from the Category link layout, its data stays stored but is not shown in the editor.
+Add the corresponding custom field to the Entry link layout to use it.

 ## Prerequisites
 1. Run Craft’s `php craft entrify/categories` (or equivalent) first.
 2. Ensure each Hyper field has an enabled **Entry** link type (Category type can stay disabled afterward).